 Registration Requirements

 Application Requirements (For T.C Nationality) ALES is not required.
 Undergraduate GPA must be minimum 2.75/4 (70.83/100).
 (1) Portfolio: Candidates must prepare a portfolio introducing their academic work and upload it to the system during the application.
-The portfolio should include the candidate´s CV, academic texts prepared during or after undergraduate education (such as graduation project, homework, thesis, project output, article, essay, blog post), links to audio recordings or videos containing scientific or artistic works, if any, and achievement/appreciation/participation certificates.
+The portfolio should include the candidate’s CV, academic texts prepared during or after undergraduate education (such as graduation project, homework, thesis, project output, article, essay, blog post), links to audio recordings or videos containing scientific or artistic works, if any, and achievement/appreciation/participation certificates.
 (The portfolio can be uploaded as a file to the required document section in the application system or can be forwarded by providing an accessible link.)
 (2) Letter of Intent: Candidates must prepare a letter of intent containing their expectations from graduate education and their thoughts about the field they want to work in and upload it to the system during the application.
-(3) Reference Letter: 2 (two) reference letters are required for application.
+(3) Reference Letter: At least 2 (two) reference letters are required for application.
 Reference letters must be completed online through the application system.
-(4) Letter of Intent: Candidates must upload 1 (one) letter of intent from a faculty member they would like to work with in the program to the system during the application.
-(The letter of intent can be uploaded in pdf format to the required document section in the application system.)

 Quota (For T.C Nationality): 15

 Application Requirements (For International Students) ALES is not required.
 Undergraduate GPA must be minimum 2.75/4 (70.83/100).
 (1) Portfolio: Candidates must prepare a portfolio introducing their academic work and upload it to the system during the application.
-The portfolio should include the candidate´s CV, academic texts prepared during or after undergraduate education (such as graduation project, homework, thesis, project output, article, essay, blog post), links to audio recordings or videos containing scientific or artistic works, if any, and achievement/appreciation/participation certificates.
+The portfolio should include the candidate’s CV, academic texts prepared during or after undergraduate education (such as graduation project, homework, thesis, project output, article, essay, blog post), links to audio recordings or videos containing scientific or artistic works, if any, and achievement/appreciation/participation certificates.
 (The portfolio can be uploaded as a file to the required document section in the application system or can be forwarded by providing an accessible link.)
 (2) Letter of Intent: Candidates must prepare a letter of intent containing their expectations from graduate education and their thoughts about the field they want to work in and upload it to the system during the application.
-(3) Reference Letter: 2 (two) reference letters are required for application.
+(3) Reference Letter: At least 2 (two) reference letters are required for application.
 Reference letters must be completed online through the application system.
-(4) Letter of Intent: Candidates must upload 1 (one) letter of intent from a faculty member they would like to work with in the program to the system during the application.
-(The letter of intent can be uploaded in pdf format to the required document section in the application system.)

 Quota (For International Students): 5